jhrmnn/mona/README.md

 # `caf` — Calculation framework

 Caf is a distributed build system, inspired by [Waf](https://waf.io), [Git](https://git-scm.com) and [Homebrew](http://brew.sh) and written in Python 3.
-It is based on a build model in which
+It is based on a data model in which

 - each build task lives in its own directory
 - tasks can have other tasks as dependencies and these are recorded as symlinks
-- each task goes through three stages: creation, preparation and execution
+- each task goes through two stages: preparation and execution
-- both preparation and execution of a task can be blocked by unexecuted dependencies, but creation is never blocked; that is, the dependency tree is static
+- in the preparation stage, any agent can modify the contents of the task's directory
+- a task's preparation can depend on the results of the execution of its dependencies
+- when preparation is finished, the contents of the task's directory are hashed and the task is stored by its hash, which uniquely defines the task across any machine
+- the dependencies are hashed via their own hashes and hence a task is prepared only when all its dependencies are prepared
-- when the preparation of a task is unblocked, it is prepared, hashed by the contents of its directory and stored by the hash
+- the execution of a task is performed by running a single command, which is a part of the hashed contents, is deterministic, has no side effects beyond the task's directory and its results depend only on the task's hashed contents
-- tasks are organised in targets, which are simply collections of tasks
+- as a result, executed tasks can be exchanged between machines based purely on their hashes and disregarding how the task was prepared

+In Caf, the above data model is implemented in a partially static and offline manner, in which

+- the dependency tree is defined statically in a build script and is hence known prior to any preparations or executions
+- the preparation of tasks is handled by `caf build`  which fully prepares all tasks within the dependency tree, the preparations of which do not depend on yet unexecuted dependencies
-- execution of tasks is performed by independent workers which communicate only via the file system
+- the execution of tasks is handled by `caf work`, which dispatches independent workers communicating only via the file system which execute prepared tasks

-The above model is implemented in an offline manner, which means that creation and preparation are handled with `caf build`, the execution is handled with `caf work` and these two need to be repeated as many times as needed for all tasks to be completed.
-In scenarios that are typically handled by build systems, however, preparation of tasks does not depend on its dependencies (only the execution) and hence a single run of `caf build work` is needed to prepare and execute all tasks.

-Caf creates files in two directories.
+- as a result, if there are tasks whose preparation depends on the results of its dependencies, `caf build work` needs to be run several times to prepare and execute all tasks

+In the project directory, Caf organizes the builds and tasks in a following way:

-1. `_caf` is the repository of tasks.
-It contains `Brewery` with multiple batches of created but not prepared tasks and a single `Cellar` with prepared and hashed tasks.
+- `_caf` is the repository of tasks
-2. `build` is the repository of targets.
-It contains batches of targets which are collections of symlinks to tasks in `Brewery` or `Cellar`.
+- `build` is the repository of builds, which are collections of targets, which are collections of tasks
+- each run of `caf build` creates a timestamped batch in `_caf/Brewery` where all tasks defined in a build script are initialized
+- in addition, all tasks that can be prepared are prepared and stored in `_caf/Cellar` akin to Git; if the task of the same hash is already stored in the cellar, it is discarded from the brewery and symlinked from the cellar
+- `caf build` also creates a timestamped build directory in `build` where symlinks to tasks in the brewery or in the cellar are created in directories corresponding to targets
+- `caf work` dispatches workers that execute tasks in the cellar

 ## Cscript

-The equivalent of a Makefile in Caf is `cscript`.
+The dependency tree as well as the definition of the individual tasks and targets is defined in a build script named `csript` (calculation script), which is an equivalent of a Makefile for Make.
 A minimal Cscript, which does nothing, contains

 ``` python
 def build(ctx):
     pass
 ```

 The single argument `ctx` of the `build` function is a so-called build context which gives access to the API of Caf.
-Tasks are defined by calling the build context with keyword arguments (task attributes), the only mandatory attribute being `command`.
+Tasks are defined by calling the build context with keyword arguments (task attributes), the only mandatory attribute being `command`, which is the shell command that performs the execution of a task.
 A minimal task, which does nothing, is defined by

 ``` python
 ctx(command='')